 - Experience – Being a dog lover isn’t enough.
 You need to have experience and knowledge when it comes to controlling their behavior, transporting them on cages, handling restraints, giving first aid treatments, animal nutrition, and so on.

-- Physically fit – Because the job entails literal “walking,” you need to be physically fit enough to walk extended periods and be ready to run when needed.
+- Physical fitness – Because the job entails literal walking, you need to be physically fit enough to walk extended periods and be ready to run when needed.

-Do you need insurance to become a dog walker?
+What skills and characteristics do you need to have as a dog walker?

 Aside from online boards and traditional community centers, you can also check these sites/apps out: